Read Smith’s plans for the spring 2021 semester.

 Furlough Benefits Information

 Your benefits will continue while you are on furlough leave.
 As a reminder, benefits are funded in two parts: the employer contribution, paid by Smith College, and the employee contribution, which is deducted from your paycheck.
-The College will pay the employee-share of health insurance premiums for the first two pay periods of reduced hours or furlough to reduce the possibility of any potential disruption as employees begin making the necessary transitions.
-After the first month, the College will continue with the employer contribution toward the employees’ health care.
+The College will pay the employee-share of health insurance premiums for the duration of the furlough to reduce the possibility of any potential disruption.

-If you are on a full furlough and not receiving any pay, you will be billed on a monthly basis for the employee portion of your benefit premiums beginning the month after furlough begins.
-A monthly bill will be sent to your home address listed in Workday from the Controller’s Office.
+If you are on a full furlough and not receiving any pay, you will receive a statement on a monthly basis showing the employee portion of your benefit premiums beginning the month after furlough begins.
+The statement will be sent to your home address listed in Workday from the Controller’s Office.
 If you are on partial furlough or if you are using paid time during a full furlough, employee contributions will continue to be deducted from your paycheck.

 Information about specific benefit programs is detailed as follows.